 When deciding whether or not you want to participate in your employer's payroll debit card plan, look closely at the specific plan your company is offering.
 Are there a number of fees surrounding the use of the card?
 Is there another payment plan that would be more convenient for you?
 If so, you might choose to opt out of the debit card plan.

 Most employees who do not want to be paid via payroll debit card can simply opt to select a different payment method, such as a paycheck or direct deposit.
 However, some employers have mandated the use of payroll cards, leading to legal issues.
-Recently, an employee at a McDonald's franchise sued the franchise for forcing her to use a payroll card arguing that she should be given other options.
+An employee at a McDonald's franchise sued the franchise for forcing her to use a payroll card arguing that she should be given other options.

 If you want to opt out of your company's payroll debit card plan, but are not given the option to do so, you should first try discussing the issue with your employer (if possible, through the human resources department).